Originally written 2019 / Updated 2020 / Updated 2021

 07. License to Kill (1989)

 I’m going to get the most guff for this placement, but bare with me.
 After watching fifteen of these movies in a row, which are more or less the same, it was refreshing to see something totally different.
 Less Bond and more trashy 80s low budget cartel movie, License to Kill is delightfully sleazy.
-Bond is a total sociopathic prick, Wayne Newton is a corrupt TV evangelical preacher, people are getting their fucking heads exploded and/or fed to ravenous sharks and Benico Del Toro stops by to be Benico Del Toro.
-It’s butt paper, but it’s a great time!
+Bond is a total sociopathic prick, Wayne Newton is a corrupt TV evangelical preacher, people are getting their friggin’ heads exploded and/or fed to ravenous sharks and Benico Del Toro stops by to be Benico Del Toro.
+It’s butt paper, but it’s soft on hemorrhoids!

 MVP: Benico Del Toro and Robert Davi are having a blast as the villains.